Yakum: History

-The region of Yakum lies in the historic Sharon plain, once covered by the extensive oak woodlands of al-Ghaba.
-Until the 20th century it formed part of the lands of the Palestinian village Khirbat al-Zababida, whose residents cultivated cereals, olives, and orchards on the fertile soils near Wadi Falik.
+The region of Yakum lies in the historic Sharon plain, once covered by extensive oak woodlands.
 In the late Ottoman and Mandate periods, intensification of agriculture and settlement led to deforestation and land-use changes in the Sharon region.

 In 1934 a group of young German immigrants, many of them Jewish refugees from Nazism, gathered at Ein Harod to form the nucleus of a future kibbutz.
 In 1938 the group organized as Kibbutz Eretz-Israel Dalet in Hadera, though without a permanent land allocation.
 During the 1930s–1940s, they were joined by groups of immigrants from Germany, Hungary, and Poland, who trained in agricultural work at settlements in the Galilee such as Yavne'el.

-In 1947 land was allocated near Wadi Falik, on the former lands of Khirbat al-Zababida, and the kibbutz was formally established at its current location.
+In 1947 the kibbutz was formally established on the Poleg Stream, on land that had belonged to the depopulated Palestinian village of Khirbat al-Zababida.
 The Central Naming Committee chose the name "Yakum", which the members initially opposed, but their appeal was rejected.

 During the 1947–1948 Civil War in Mandatory Palestine, Yakum members were involved in defense and clandestine arms production.
 A small underground workshop produced parts for Sten guns, supplying the Haganah.